 |4.||For For 15G/H Received from 01/01/2023 to 31/03/2023||30th April 2023|

 TDS on Purchase of Immovable Property

-For the purchase of immovable property on which TDS is applicable, the return along with payment of TDS must be made on the before the 30th of the next month.
-For instance, TDS for a property which was purchased in May must be deposited by 30th of June.
+For the purchase of immovable property on which TDS is applicable, the return along with payment of TDS must be made before the 30th of the next month.
+For instance, TDS for a property which was purchased in May must be deposited by the 30th of June.